Walt Whitman in Russia Three Love Affairs

 Russia’s revolutionary ideology of equality, brotherhood, communal labor, and personal liberation would not have been possible without the easy accessibility of technology in the new industrialized era, and young artists at the time were as excited about Whitman’s ideas of camaraderie as they were about the staccato of telegraphed news reports or the quickness of linoleum-cut printing.
 In contrast to wood-cut printing, this technique is cheaper and less physically demanding: instead of carving a stamp of a page out of a block of wood, the artist works with pliable, easy-to-cut linoleum.

-In 1918, one such artist was the 25-year-old Vera Ermolaeva (1893–1937).
-Her group was called “Today” and its goal — much like that of many chapbook presses today — was to produce short poetry and children’s books cheaply, so they could be distributed in the trenches, hospitals, schools, orphanages, and in the streets.
+In 1918, one such artist was the twenty-five-year-old Vera Ermolaeva (1893–1937).
+Her group was called “Today”, and its goal — much like that of many chapbook presses today — was to produce short poetry and children’s books cheaply so they could be distributed in the trenches, hospitals, schools, orphanages, and in the streets.
 The co-op in which Ermolaeva worked did not see its goal of taking literature to the masses as being at odds with the aesthetic pursuit of synergy between the word and the picture; rather, Ermolaeva and her colleagues saw in their process an opportunity to improvise.
 They printed 100–150 copies at a time and often hand-colored illustrations after the pages were printed, so that the artist had the freedom to try out a number of color schemes and effects.
 Currently, copies of “Today” editions of works by Sergey Yesenin, Yevgeny Zamyatin, Yuri Annenkov, Natan Al’tman, and Whitman (illustrated by Ermolaeva) are found at international antique book auctions and in MOMA collections.
-The name of the translator of Ermolaeva’s edition of “Pioneers” is, unfortunately, unknown, as he/she is identified only by initials.
+The name of the translator of Ermolaeva’s edition of “Pioneers” is, unfortunately, unknown, as they are identified only by initials.